-When we think of celebrities today, we think of countless magazines - Hello, OK, Now - devoted on the whole to reporting on the activities of this small section of society.
-We watch television programmes such as Strictly Come Dancing and I'm a Celebrity, Get Me Out of Here.
+When we think of celebrities today, we think of countless magazines and websites - Hello, OK, TMZ - devoted on the whole to reporting on the activities of this small section of society.

 We buy their autobiographies, perfumes and clothing ranges.
 We read about them on Facebook or Twitter and follow them on Instagram or YouTube.

-Celebrity was just as important in the 18th century as it is for us, possibly more so.
-There obviously weren't television programmes to watch, perfumes or clothing ranges to buy back then, but being seen in the right place at the right time was paramount.
-One way to do this was to have your portrait painted by one of the greatest artists of the land - Thomas Gainsborough, Allen Ramsey or Joshua Reynolds.
+Celebrity was just as important in the 1700s as it is for us, possibly more so.
+Being seen in the right place at the right time was really important for your public persona.
+One way to do this was to have your portrait painted by one of the greatest artists of the day - Thomas Gainsborough, Allen Ramsey or Joshua Reynolds.
 Not only would your portrait have been on display at one of the artists' private galleries, a public gallery or a London townhouse, but more than likely it would have also been reproduced as an engraving and published widely.

-This also worked both ways - actors, courtesans and scholars were keen to promote themselves to gain recognition - and also the artists were able to further their reputation by publishing widely.
-In the same way that Sam Taylor-Woods' 2004 film of David Beckham sleeping was widely covered by newspapers and television when it was displayed at the National Portrait Gallery in London, so too Reynolds' portraits would have stirred the public interest - keen to see the latest fashions, famous visitors or Royal portraits.
+This worked both ways.
+Actors, courtesans and scholars were keen to promote themselves to gain recognition - and the artists were able to further their reputation by publishing widely.
+In the same way that Sam Taylor-Woods' 2004 film of David Beckham sleeping was widely covered by newspapers and television when it was displayed at the National Portrait Gallery in London, so too would Reynolds' portraits have stirred the public interest - keen to see the latest fashions, famous visitors or Royal portraits.